What is the Catholic eBooks Project?

 What does it mean that they’re faithful?

-Generally that means they say nothing contrary to the Rule of Faith: Divine Revelation as contained in the holy Scriptures and the holy Tradition to which the Fathers bear witness, and as interpreted by the Pope and bishops in communion with him, in the ordinary and extraordinary exercise of their teaching office.
+Generally that means they say nothing contrary to the Rule of Faith: Divine Revelation as contained in Sacred Scripture and in Sacred Tradition, and authoritatively proposed by the one true Church.

 How do you verify that they’re faithful?

-This is verified through a 5-step process based on authority of the Church and the consensus of faithful Catholics:
+This is verified through a 5-step process based on Catholic Tradition and Authority and the consensus of faithful Catholics:

-- First, I check if it was written or published by ecclesiastical authority.
-Thus, if the author is the Bishop of Rome, an ecumenical council, or a curial body like the Congregation for the Doctrine of the Faith, then it’s conclusive.
-Of course, with some Eastern and Western councils (notably Constantinople II, Pisa, Constance, and Basel-Ferrara-Florence), some cautionary notes are in order.
+- First, we check if it was written or published by ecclesiastical authority in the authentic exercise of its office; i.e., if the author is a Bishop of Rome, an ecumenical council, or a curial body like the Congregation for the Doctrine of the Faith.
+Of course, with in some cases (notably decrees from Councils like Constantinople II, Pisa, Constance, and Basel-Ferrara-Florence), some cautionary notes are in order.

-- If it’s not written by Church authority, then I check if the work was approved by ecclesiastical authority, typically by having a Nihil Obstat and an Imprimi Potest and/or Imprimatur from the superior or ordinary, or at other times by having some other form of ecclesiastical approbation.
-Especially for books written before 1958* this may be treated as conclusive proof of fidelity.
+- If it was not written by Church authority, then we check if the work was approved or cleared by ecclesiastical authority, typically by having a Nihil Obstat and an Imprimi Potest and/or Imprimatur from the superior or ordinary, or at other times by having some other form of ecclesiastical approbation.
+Generally, for books written before 1958 this may be treated as conclusive proof of fidelity.
+For books written in 1958 and after, an Imprimatur remains an important indicator of fidelity.

-- When there’s no Imprimi Potest or Imprimatur or other form of approbation, I check if its author is acknowledged by the Church or widely known among faithful Catholics to be doctrinally reliable.
+- When there is no Imprimi Potest or Imprimatur or other form of approbation, we check if its author is acknowledged by the Church or widely known among faithful Catholics to be doctrinally reliable.
 Thus, if the author is a Father, Saint or Doctor of the Church (with reservations in some cases), a prelate like James Cardinal Gibbons, a well-respected priest like Father John Hardon, S.J., or a faithful layperson like Athenagoras, then the lack of an Imprimatur wouldn’t be a problem.

-- Where I can’t verify the fidelity of the author, I check the publisher and publication date.
-Generally, I’ve found that books and tracts printed before 1958* by all or nearly all Catholic publishers (like B. Herder, Benziger Brothers, Longmans, Green & Co., and Catholic Truth Society) can be presumed faithful to the magisterium.
-For 1958* and after, Catholic publishers are no longer as universally safe, but you still have bedrock imprints like Ignatius, Our Sunday Visitor, and Saint Austin Press.
+- Where we can’t verify the fidelity of the author, we check the publisher and publication date.
+Generally, books and tracts printed before 1958 by all or nearly all Catholic publishers (like B. Herder, Benziger Brothers, and Catholic Truth Society) can be presumed to be faithful to Catholic Tradition.
+For books published in 1958 and after, there remain bedrock imprints like Ignatius, Our Sunday Visitor, and Saint Austin Press.
 (Most of these, alas, are not yet in the public domain, except those books reproduced in Christendom Awake.)

-- When all else fails, I take a (more or less) random sampling of the book and make a reasoned judgment based on authoritative doctrinal texts like the Catechism of the Catholic Church, subject to a later, more detailed re-reading and to correction by wiser and holier people.
+- When all else fails, we take a (more or less) random sampling of the book and make a reasoned and prayerful judgment based on authoritative doctrinal texts like the Catechism of the Catholic Church, subject to a later, more detailed re-reading and to correction by sancti et sapientes.

-If I have time, I’ll also take other means to verify a work’s fidelity.
+If time allows, we’ll also take other means to verify a work’s fidelity.

-- I’ll check the reviews or notifications, if any, by ecclesiastical authorities, especially the Congregation on the Doctrine of the Faith.
-One resource I’ll begin using is the old Index Librorum Prohibitorum, the 1948 edition of which is available online here.
+- We’ll check the reviews or notifications, if any, by ecclesiastical authorities, especially the Congregation on the Doctrine of the Faith.
+One useful resource is the old Index Librorum Prohibitorum, the 1948 edition of which is available online here.

-- I’ll check the opinions of faithful Catholics on the work.
-For example, even if I had never before read The Spirit of Catholicism by Karl Adam (I’ve actually read it
+- We’ll check the opinions of faithful Catholics on the work.
+For example, the fact that The Spirit of Catholicism by Karl Adam comes highly recommended by Dave Armstrong and Scott Hahn is a major factor in discerning its fidelity.

-In all things we submit without reservation to the teaching authority of the one true Church founded by Christ our Lord, which is (subsisting in) the Catholic Church.
+In all things we submit without reservation to the Divine and Apostolic Tradition of the one true Church founded by Christ our Lord, which is (subsisting in) the Catholic Church.

 What if you can’t verify if they’re faithful?

-An ebook won’t be linked to if its doctrinal fidelity cannot verified based on authoritative texts or if, after verification, it turns out to be an erroneous or “dissenting” work.
+An ebook will not be linked to if its doctrinal fidelity cannot verified based on authoritative texts or if, after verification, it turns out to be an erroneous or “dissenting” work.

 What if you yourself don’t agree with the work’s position?

 It won’t matter.
-Whether the author is a neoscholastic like Father Garrigou-Lagrange or an adherent of la nouvelle theologie like Cardinal Danielou; an advocate of the old liturgical movement; a theological “liberal” like Cardinal Newman or a theological “conservative” like Cardinal Manning; a political liberal like Maritain or a conservative like Donoso Cortes: as long as it contains nothing heterodox, then it will be indexed.
+Whether its author is a Neo-Scholastic like Father Garrigou-Lagrange or a Nouvelle Theologien like Cardinal Danielou; an advocate of the Ordinary Form, the Extraordinary Form, or the “Reform of the Reform”; a theological “liberal” like Cardinal Newman or a theological “conservative” like Cardinal Manning; a political liberal like Maritain or a political conservative like De Maistre: as long as a work contains nothing heterodox, then it will be indexed.

 What about works by non-Catholics?

-As a general rule, they will not be included.
-In certain cases, works by non-Catholics may be indexed if they support Catholic teaching, but always with the proper notice of their non-Catholic origin.
-In the case of converts to the Faith, it may be different.
-In some cases, the works they wrote before they became Catholics may be so suffused with Catholicity that they may be included already, as is the case with Chesterton the Wonderful.
+Certain works by non-Catholics may be indexed if they support or point to Catholic teaching (the essays of T.S.
+Eliot, for instance) or are appropriate reading for Catholics (like the works of Aristotle), but always with the proper notice of their non-Catholic origin.
+In the case of some converts to the Faith, the works they wrote before they became Catholics may be so suffused with Catholicity that they may be included with little hesitation, as in the case of works by Chesterton the Wonderful.

 What about paid or for-purchase ebooks?

-I began the Project solely to index legally free ebooks, but after receiving a comment informing me of nominally priced Catholic ebooks available or soon to be available online, I started a page entitled List of Worth-It eBooks.
-But since this Project is primarily focused on legally free ebooks, I’ll work more on searching for and linking to free ebook pages.
-I’ll simply await comments on the blog with information on paid ebooks and, I hope, with links to proof of their Imprimatur or to sample pages that would help in verifying their orthodoxy.
+Catholic ebooks that are available for purchase are listed on a page entitled List of Worth-It eBooks.
+But since the Project is primarily focused on legally free ebooks, the paid ebooks will not be updated frequently.
+Nonetheless, we would appreciate comments giving notice of such ebooks, hopefully with links to proof of their Imprimatur or to sample pages that would help in verifying their orthodoxy.

 Will you charge for indexing these ebooks?

 NEVER.
-If it’s online, legally available, and doctrinally okay, then a work will be indexed FOR FREE.
+If a work is online, legally available, and doctrinally orthodox, then it will be indexed FOR FREE.
 No ad price or fee will be charged for listing ebooks.

-So, if you’re a Catholic by God’s grace and want to learn more about the intellectual and spiritual heritage of our divine Faith; or if you’re a curious non-Catholic and want to know more about an ancient belief system that often seems controversial and strange; or even if you’re a determined anti-Catholic and want to know the monkish Popery behind those Romish Papists’ smells and bells, then I hope you find this blog worth your while:)
+So, if you’re a Catholic by God’s grace and want to learn more about the intellectual and spiritual heritage of our divine Faith; or if you’re a curious non-Catholic and want to know more about one of the most ancient and vibrant belief systems in the world; or even if you’re a determined anti-Catholic and want to know the monkish Popery behind those Romish Papists’ smells and bells, then we hope you find this blog useful and edifying.